lemonlawaz/lemonlawaz.github.io/lemonlaws/new-hampshire.md

 seo: New Hampshire Lemon Law
 ---

-Title 31 - Chapter 357D **§ 357-D:1  Intent.** - The legislature finds and declares that manufacturers, distributors and importers of new motor vehicles should be obligated to provide speedy and less costly resolution of automobile warranty problems.
+**Title 31 - Chapter 357D** <br>
+**§ 357-D:1  Intent.** - The legislature finds and declares that manufacturers, distributors and importers of new motor vehicles should be obligated to provide speedy and less costly resolution of automobile warranty problems.
 Manufacturers should be required to provide in as expeditious a manner as possible a refund of the consumer's purchase price, payments to a lessor and lessee, or a replacement vehicle that is acceptable to the consumer whenever the manufacturer is unable to make the vehicle conform with its applicable warranty.
 New motor vehicle dealers and used motor vehicle dealers cannot be sued under this chapter.

   **Source.** 1991, 222:1, eff.
 Jan.
 1, 1992.